quii/pepper/README.md

 ```
 === RUN   TestHTTPTestMatchers/Body_matching/example_of_matching_JSON/compose_the_matchers
-    matchers_test.go:100: expected the response to have header "content-type" of "application/json", but it was "application/xml"
+    matchers_test.go:100: expected the response body to have a todo name of "Egg" and not have a completed todo
-    matchers_test.go:100: expected the response body to have a todo name of "Egg", but it was "Bacon"
+    matchers_test.go:100: expected the response to have header "content-type" of "application/json", but it was """
 ```

 Embracing this approach with well-written matchers means you get readable test failures for free.